 - The program is available each intake but note that some units of study are subject to quotas and minimum enrolment requirements.

-- Not all units of study are available every semester, and changes in program structure occur from time to time.
+- Not all units of study are available every Trimester, and changes in program structure occur from time to time.

 Program structures and units are subject to change through the process of regular course revision.
 There is no guarantee that every unit will be offered in any particular trimester.